graphql-rust/juniper/docs/book/content/advanced/serde_json.md

 };

 fn main() {

-    // Use SDL to define the structure of the JSON data let type_info = TypeInfo {
+    // Use SDL to define the structure of the JSON data. let type_info = TypeInfo {
         name: "Query".to_string(),
         schema: Some(r#"